 - The fact that the current uncertain economic conditions make it necessary to seek a loan to keep the company running.

-- The funds from the PPP will be used to meet payroll or other permitted expenses.
+- The funds from the Payment Protection Program will be used to meet payroll or other permitted expenses.

 - If the money is used for an unauthorized purpose, it could make the borrower legally liable for committing fraud.